Leonard-Pann/FractaleGenerator/README.md

 sudo apt install clang

+And finally run the make command (or run the task.json on visual studio code).

-OpenGL SE 3.2:
+OpenGL SE 3.1:

-Clone the OpenGL 3.2 branch and make sure all dependancy are install on your system:
+Clone the OpenGL ES branch and make sure all dependancy are install on your system:

 sudo apt install clang

 sudo apt install make

+And finally run the make command (or run the task.json on visual studio code).